e-senturk/G531GD-GT-GU-Hackintosh/README.md

 # G531GT-Hackintosh
-- G531-GT Hackintosh Build
+# Important Notes
-# Please don't forget to type in terminal: sudo kextcache -i / command after installation.
+## Please don't forget to type in terminal: sudo kextcache -i / command after installation.
-# Please don't forget to disable boot logo sound otherwise your speaker won't work.
+## Please don't forget to disable boot logo sound otherwise your speaker won't work.
+## Please edit your PlatformInfo configuration with OpenCoreConfigurator or SmBios configuration with CloverConfigurator.

 ## Working:
 - OpenCore and Clover configuration
 - Working Sound(thanks to @ayatkyo for pinconfig)